ViktorC/PararealML/README.md

 ## Visualisation
 The visualisation of solutions is facilitated by the `plot` method of the `Solution` class that generates plots depending on the type of differential equation solved.

-#### Ordinary differential equations
+### Ordinary differential equations
 The solutions of ordinary differential equations are plotted as y-against-t plots.
-In the case of ordinary differential equations, the phase space plot is generated as well.
+In the case of ordinary differential equation system with two or three equations, the phase space plot is generated as well.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/12938964/91643889-07983700-ea2f-11ea-8553-573a16d96d5f.jpg" alt="lorenz" width="400"/>